latest nhpb_banner 1__compressed2

 Free legal aid for housing issues

-Clinics in the region, including Oakland County, offer foreclosure prevention and advice.
+Legal clinics in the region, including Oakland County, offer foreclosure prevention and advice.
 This will help homeowners ideally keep their home.
 An attorney, or their staff, can work with lenders and other parties in an effort to find a solution.
 Legal aid may also help in applying for home loan modifications or other programs.

 Counsel for Domestic Violence and Sexual Assault is offered to those that need it.
 In general, this free representation will provide the means to hold the perpetrator accountable.
 The person who was a victim, such as a women or their child, will be kept safe and be provided various remedies.
 Pro-bono firms such as Lakeshore Legal Aid will assist them with public benefits advocacy, ensuring long-term safety, custody for their children, and more.

-Low income clients may request assistance for division of marital property, filing divorce, child custody rights, visitation, and modifications to a lawsuit.
+• As part of those services, low income clients may request assistance for division of marital property, filing divorce, child custody rights, visitation, and modifications to a lawsuit.
 In general, seniors in Detroit, regardless of their income, will qualify for free advice from one of these firms.
 Those are just some examples of the family matters dealt with.

-Attorneys help with applications to public aid
+Attorneys in SE Michigan and Detroit help with applications to public aid

-Government entitlements can often be hard to obtain.
-Many people who request SSI or benefits such as food stamps may either be denied, or their application is held up.
+Government benefits can often be hard to obtain.
+Many people who request SSI or benefits such as SNAP (food assistance in Michigan) may either be denied, or their application is held up.
 Or there is delay in getting section 8 housing or low income rent subsidies.
 Using an attorney or advocate from local firms can help with this process.
-One example of a non-profit that can help is Legal Aid and Defender Association.
-They have staff to answer questions and help with completing applications.
-In addition, Detroit Free Legal Aid Clinic can assist with applications too.
-Even get details such as Michigan section 8 requirement.

-These professionals can help the disabled or very low income break down barriers and get the benefits they are entitled too.
+• These professionals can help the disabled or very low income break down barriers and get the benefits they are entitled too.
 They can meet with government officials from social security offices in Wayne County and provide assistance with any hearings.
-Using the services of an attorney can be a very effective way to get an application for SSDI, LIHEAP, or some other benefit approved in a shorter period of time.
+Using the services of an attorney can be a very effective way to get an application for SSDI, MEAP (LIHEAP), or some other benefit approved in a shorter period of time.

 Locations for free attorneys in Detroit region